 Brisbane’s built on the back of a love of live music and lays claim to being the stomping ground of some of Australia’s most well-known bands.

-Joining these iconic venues on the bill are newcomers like air hanger meets Newstead beer garden The Triffid, grand The Fortitude Music Hall and the saloon-stylings of Caxton Street’s Lefty’s Music Hall where you can indulge in some old fashioned honky-tonk tunes and a soul-food menu.
+Joining these iconic venues on the bill are newcomers like air hanger meets Newstead beer garden The Triffid, The Fortitude Music Hall and the saloon-stylings of Caxton Street’s Lefty’s Music Hall where you can indulge in old fashioned honky-tonk tunes and a soul-food menu.
 You’ll be filling your calendar with concerts to see faster than you can ask Siri to stream your new favourite artist on repeat.

 Want to stay close to home?
 Pack a picnic and lay a blanket down on a grassy knoll to enjoy one of our Bands in Parks events.